• Skip to primary navigation

 • Combine corn syrup, sugar, and water into a pot.
 Add thermometer to pot and bring mixture to a boil

-• Turn off heat and add butter, vanilla, and soda.
+• Turn off heat and add baking soda.
 Stir rapidly and combine thoroughly

 • Immediately pour mixture out onto buttered baking sheets and spread around as thinly as possible